-Construction projects in urban or congested environments can give rise to significant challenges in terms of their impact on adjacent buildings or structure.
+Construction projects in urban or congested environments can give rise to significant challenges in terms of their impact on adjacent buildings or structures.
 They often require deep excavations which requires the use of heavy vibrating equipment in close proximity to existing structures.
 This is also true for the construction of replacement bridges which are built next to the existing (and likely deteriorated) bridge structure.
 Though these are common construction occurrences, they can pose a significant risk to the adjacent structures and therefore these activities require careful planning and engineering in order to prevent damage and potential litigation.

 New mid-rise and high-rise buildings in urban neighborhoods often require deep foundation structures ranging from 1 to 5 stories.
 These are used to accommodate underground parking decks, as well as structural mechanical systems and are often much deeper than the foundations of previous structures as well as those of neighboring properties.
 Vibration-inducing construction activities elevate the risks to surrounding structures as well as to the general public.
 Some examples of vibration-inducing activities include:

 - Pile Driving

 There are many precautions that can be implemented when managing these types of project activity in order to reduce the risk of damage to structures or to costly equipment in neighboring buildings such as MRIs or other precision instrumentation.
 These precautions include diligent planning and engineering, pre-construction surveys, vibration monitoring, project coordination with neighboring properties, geotechnical testing, monitoring the movement of adjacent structures, and more.